ENIGMA-infra/ENIGMA-PD/README.md

 This page is created to guide collaborating ENIGMA-PD sites through the FreeSurfer processing steps.
 The outcomes include cortical thickness, cortical surface area, and volume of subcortical regions and their subfields.
 All steps and code required are combined into the guidelines presented here.
 If you have any questions, concerns, or issues, please contact the ENIGMA-PD core team at enigma-pd@amsterdamumc.nl.

 ## Leaderboard
+To help motivate and monitor each site's progress, we maintain a leaderboard that outlines all the steps detailed in these guidelines.
+If you are in charge of data processing at your site, please request access and regularly update your progress on the current steps on the [ENIGMA-PD Leaderboard](https://docs.google.com/spreadsheets/d/13iGfh-97ZYnAyjT5egBDHmGhqXbsl1yo1A6QnPXQYbY/edit?usp=sharing).

 ## BIDSification
 insert background; why important?